MewsSystems/gitbook-connector-api/use-cases/event-management.md

 #### Allocating inventory to the availability block

 Now that you have created an availability block object, you can allocate capacity for different dates and resource categories (i.e. create room night blocks).
 Call [Update service availability](../operations/services.md#update-service-availability) to push availability adjustments into Mews.
 Send a *negative* value for the `UnitCountAdjustment` parameter and include the aforementioned `AvailabilityBlockId` in the [availability update](../operations/services.md#availability-update) parameter to reserve units of availability for the availability block you have just created.
+The availability adjustments must fall within the `StartUtc` and `EndUtc` of the availability block.

 - *Example: If you wish to reserve 10 units of availability for certain date(s), send -10 in the `UnitCountAdjustment` parameter.*